rubikproxy/arun-political-website/README.md

-# Firebase Studio
+# BharatPulse

-This is a NextJS starter in Firebase Studio.
+This is a Next.js website for a political leader, built with Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+It features a modern design, AI-powered policy summaries, and profiles of key political figures.